metalink-dev/pymetalink/README.txt

 # Version 3.8
 # -----------
 # - Will now download any file type and auto-detect metalink files
-# - Added option to disable segmented downloads to command line
 # - Added support for metalink "Accept" HTTP header
 #
 # Version 3.7.4